Snail Mail (musician): Career

-Style and influences
+Musical style and influences

-Snail Mail's music has been described as indie rock, and alternative rock.
-While earlier Snail Mail releases were noted for their spare, lo-fi guitar-driven sounds, Valentine embraced a richer sonic palette, incorporating synthesizers, strings and samples.
+Snail Mail's music has been described as indie rock, alternative rock and emo.
+While earlier Snail Mail releases were noted for their sparse, lo-fi guitar-driven sounds, Valentine embraced a richer sonic palette, incorporating synthesizers, strings and samples.
 Lindsay Zoladz of The New York Times noted Jordan's unconventional sense of melody and a preference for "murky" effects pedals, both exhibiting influences of 1990s indie rock.
 Her lyricism has been noted for its candid and introspective nature.
+According to Madison Desler of Paste Magazine: "Her music is laid-back, gently hooky, and complements the poetic vagueness of her lyrics.
+There isn't enough detail for you to know exactly what she's talking about, but you understand the mood."

 Regarding her songwriting process, Jordan stated, "I have a really hard time writing from any place other than complete honesty within myself."

 Jordan has cited Hayley Williams of Paramore, Liz Phair and Avril Lavigne as her idols and major musical inspirations.
 Her other influences include Fiona Apple, Cat Power, Elliott Smith, Bon Iver, Sufjan Stevens, My Bloody Valentine and Sheer Mag.
 Jordan has named Mary Timony her favorite guitarist, and received guitar lessons from Timony herself.
 Other guitarists who had inspired her include Marnie Stern, Kurt Vile, Steve Gunn and Mark Kozelek.

 Personal life

-Jordan is openly gay.
-In an interview with The New Zealand Herald, Jordan stated that while coming out as gay "really developed who I am as a person", she "hated having to answer questions about being a woman and being gay and being young.
+Jordan is openly lesbian.
+In an interview with The New Zealand Herald, she stated that while coming out as lesbian "really developed who I am as a person," she "hated having to answer questions about being a woman and being lesbian and being young.
 All of it, to me, has nothing to do with the music."
-As of September 2021, she lives in New York City.
+From 2018 to 2020, Jordan was in a relationship with actress and singer Amandla Stenberg.
+Since 2022, Jordan has been in a relationship with Etta Friedman.